psycedelicAI/high-security-facility-concept/whitepaper/pages/06-zones-movement-and-custody.md

 - it is carried by the wrong person
 - it has been transferred informally
-- it is used outside expected movement sequence
+- it is used outside the expected movement sequence
-- it appears in a zone inconsistent with current role or task
+- it appears in a zone inconsistent with the current role or task
 - its use occurs during degraded confidence conditions
 - its possession cannot be reconstructed clearly after the fact

 This means that credential security is not only about issuance and revocation.
 It is also about preserving legitimate custody over time and across movement.

-The concept therefore treats custody by design as an architectural concern rather than just an administrative control.
+The concept therefore treats custody by design as an architectural concern rather than merely an administrative control.

 ---

 ## Device Custody and Device Location

-Devices are also trust-relevant because their meaning depends not only on identity, but on custody and location.
+Devices are also trust-relevant because their meaning depends not only on identity, but also on custody and location.

 A device may be: